OPEN FRAME MONITOR

 Automation & Control Cabinets

-PLC-connected HMI displays integrated into control panels and machine enclosures.
+PLC-connected HMI displays integrated into control panels, machine cabinets, and operator stations.

-Typical conditions: continuous duty, fixed mounting, glove use (project dependent).
+Typical review: continuous duty, fixed mounting, glove use, cable routing, and controller interface.

 Medical